-Figure 9: View Handle Window

-Edit Handle

-To edit one or more of the values for the handle displayed in the View Handle window, click Edit Handle to bring up the Edit Handle Window.
-(See the section Modify for instructions for Modifying a handle using the Edit Handle window.)
+Figure 9: View Handle Window Edit Handle To edit one or more of the values for the handle displayed in the View Handle window, click Edit Handle to bring up the Edit Handle Window.
+(See the section Modify for instructions for modifying a handle using the Edit Handle window.)
+Copy Values The Copy Values function is a short cut for creating handles with the same values as an existing handle.

-Copy Values

-The Copy Values function is a short cut for creating handles with the same values as an existing handle.

 To create a new handle that will have all (or most) of the same values as the handle being displayed in the View Handle window, click Copy Values.
 Type the new handle string into the window, and the new handle will be created with all of the copied values.
 The new handle values will be displayed in a Create Handle window, which includes a button for removing any unwanted values.

-Figure 10: Copy Values to New Handle

-6. Create, Modify or Delete Handles

-Handles can be created, modified or deleted individually or in batches.
-This section explains how to create, modify or delete handles one at a time.
+Figure 10: Copy Values to New Handle 6 Creating Handles Handles can be created, modified or deleted individually or in batches.
+This section explains how to create handles one at a time.
 See Section 10, Batch Processing for information on creating and processing batches.
 If you do not authenticate yourself before attempting a create/modify/delete, the Handle Authentication window will appear as the first step.
 (See Section 4, Authentication, for instructions.)
 You must have permission to perform the requested action on any given handle.

-Create New Handle

-To create a new handle, use the Create button on the Default Window.
+Create New Handle To create a new handle, use the Create button on the Default Window.
 Handles may have any number of associated values.
 By default, the Handle Tool will assign an administration value to the new handle.
 See Value Types for an explanation of the types of values that can be included.
 If you are creating a handle that contains the same (or most of the same) values as an exiting handle, do a Lookup for the existing handle and click Copy Values on the View Handle window (see the section Copy Values).

-Administration Values

-Every handle must have at least one "administration value" associated with it, to identify the administrators that have permission to act on that handle, and which permissions each administrator will have.
-Administration (or admin) values are values of type HS_ADMIN, and for consistency are being given an index of 100.
+Administration Values Every handle must have at least one "administration value" associated with it, to identify the administrators that have permission to act on that handle, and which permissions each administrator will have.
+Administration (or admin) values are values of type HS_ADMIN, and for consistency are given an index of 100.
 (If there are multiple admin values, then the additional indexes are 101, 102, 103, and so on.)
 HS_ADMIN values specify who can perform administration by referring to values stored in other handles.

-Create Handle Steps

-To create a handle, first enter the new handle string into the text box on the Default Window, and then click Create.

-The Create button offers three options (see Figure 11 below).
+Create Handle Steps To create a handle, first enter the new handle string into the text box on the Default Window, and then click Create.
+The Create button offers four options (see Figure 11 below).

-- (1) Selecting Create Simple URL Handle will display a panel for quick entry of a handle's URL value, and then display that value in the Create Handle window. - (2) Create Simple Email Handle will display a panel in which to enter an email address, and then display that value in the Create Handle window. - (3) Create Blank Handle will bring up the default Create Handle window (see Figure 11 below).
+- (1) Selecting Create Simple URL Handle will display a panel for quick entry of a handle's URL value, and then display that value in the Create Handle window. - (2) Create Simple Email Handle will display a panel in which to enter an email address, and then display that value in the Create Handle window. - (3) Create Blank Handle will bring up the default Create Handle window (see Figure 12 below). - (4) Create With Values From File will prompt for a file containing handle values previously saved to file.
+(The Save to File button is available in the Edit Handle window.)